Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 This is a nomenclature proposal for [RateYourMusic](https://rateyourmusic.com)'s (RYM) category which encompasses DJ mixes and live electronics.

+This project has ==information preservation== as its main goal, since these recordings are often deleted and just temporarily hosted.

 ## Taxonomy of Mixes

 <table>